firebird631/siis/README.md

 * symbols Contains a list of the market identifiers allowed for trading and than strategies will be able to auto-trades
     * (could be overrided per appliance profile)
     * If a market identifier is not defined on the WATCHERS side it could not be found
-* leverage its a deprecated values list used only for 1broker
-    * (could be overrided per appliance profile)
 * paper-mode To define the paper trader initially balances
     * (could be overrided per appliance profile)
     * type asset or margin to specify the account type